Arunkavale/CRM-Server/README.md

 * Postman - [Download & Install Postman](https://www.getpostman.com/).

 ***************************************************************************
-Follwoing are the steps of deploying the application on local machine
+Follwing are the steps of deploying the application on local machine

 * Download the full CRM-Server project in zip file
 * after completion of download unzip the file.